canaxess/va-ds/webshop/no-fixed-amount-gift-certificate-test-2.md

 - **Recipient name, Recipient email** mandatory controls are not clearly identified
 ## Highly recommended usability suggestions for screen reader users
 ## Future proofing type suggestions
+- allow the social media icons and the dismiss 'X' on the stock clearance banner to resize proportionally